E-Police home | Easy400 | System i home

 Records in this file do describe the e-mail addresses of given user profiles.

-When command EPOLICE/RCVMSGQ is run, any time an automated reply is processed, the job user profile is searched vs file EPOLICEDATA/USRPRFMAIL.
+When command EPOLICE/RCVMSGQ is run, any time an automated reply is processed, the job user profile is searched vs file EPOLICEDTA/USRPRFMAIL.

 An e-mail message is then sent for any record matching the job user profile as search key (this means that you can have multiple people made aware of the actions taken by a reply-message-queue job).